 TOXNET – U.S. National Institutes of Health’s database on toxicology, hazardous chemicals, environmental health and toxic releases

 eChem Portal – Organization for Economic Cooperation and Development chemical substance property data

 CA Prop 65 – California Proposition 65 list of chemicals known to cause cancer, birth defects

 or other reproductive harm

 INCHEM – International Programme on Chemical Safety site for chemical safety information from intergovernmental organizations

 ToxCast/EDSP 21 – U.S. Environmental Protection Agency’s Endocrine Disruption Screening Program

 Laws and Government Regulations

-- The Federal Hazardous Products Act and the related Controlled Products Regulation, which is administered by Health Canada, require that products be labeled to indicate potential human hazards such as flammability, toxicity, corrosiveness and irritation.
+- The Federal Hazardous Substances Act (FHSA), which is administered by the Consumer Product Safety Commission and requires that products be labelled to indicate potential human hazards, such as flammability, toxicity, corrosiveness, and irritation.
 Our product labels indicate that our products present few, if any, such hazards.

-- The Clean Air Regulatory Agenda and corresponding provincial laws, which regulate the amount of volatile organic compounds (VOCs) that products may contain.
+- The Clean Air Act and corresponding state laws, which regulate the amount of volatile organic compounds (VOCs) that products can contain.